kanke/movieMusic/README.md

 #  About this application #
-A Java console tool which uses at least 2 different public websites API to retrieve informations about a given movie or music album.
+A Java console tool which uses at least 2 different public websites API to retrieve information about a given movie or music album.

 ##  To run this project ##